ArturRSO/portfolio-rick/README.md

 # Rick's Portfolio

-- Portfolio do videomaker e design gráfico Richard Rios
+- Portfolio for the videomaker and graphic designer Richard Rios
 - https://richardrios.netlify.com